 Single-cell sequencing methods can be distinguished by cell throughput.
 Low-throughput methods include mechanical manipulation or cell sorting/partitioning technologies and are able to process dozens to a few hundred cells per experiment.

 Recent advances in microfluidic technologies have enabled high-throughput single cell profiling where researchers can examine hundreds to tens of thousands of cells per experiment in a cost-effective manner.
-Both the high- and low-throughput methods utilize Illumina sequencing by synthesis (SBS) chemistry, the most widely adopted NGS technology, which generates approximately 90% of sequencing data worldwide.*
+Both the high - and low- throughput methods utilize Illumina sequencing by synthesis (SBS) chemistry, an industry leading sequencing technology.
+Illumina SBS technology generates >90% of the world's sequencing data.*

 James Eberwine explains how single-cell RNA sequencing can be used in vivo to understand how individual cells function in their microenvironment within a complex organism.View Video